Originally posted 2022-03-29 18:55:44.

 The Buried Village

-If you wish to escape from Sharjah city, head over to this isolated village.
-A palace in the center of the desert with many mystery misconceptions is exactly what The Buried Village is.
-It’s also referred to as the ghost village.
-Located east of the town of Al Madam, The Buried Village is a town where all houses and a mosque went abandoned back in the late 1970s.
-Tour activities like quad bike, ATV and buggies are around for rent in the neighborhood camps.
-Additionally it is a pretty spot for sunset views.
-This spot is simply reachable from the main highway on E44 and E55 near the Al Lahbab roundabout.
+Those looking for an escape from Sharjah’s busy city should head over to this isolated village located deep in the desert, which is a palace surrounded by many myths and mysteries of the desert.
+It’s also called the ghost village.
+Located east of Al Madam, The Buried Village is a town where all houses and a mosque went abandoned in the late 1970s.
+Tour activities like quad bikes, ATV, and buggies are also available for rent in the neighborhood camps, offering a thrilling desert adventure.
+Additionally, it is a pretty spot for sunset views, making it an ideal destination for nature enthusiasts and those seeking unique experiences.
+This spot is easily reachable from the main highway on E44 and E55 near the Al Lahbab roundabout, adding to its accessibility as one of the offbeat places to visit in Sharjah.

 Blue Souk